Steve-hub49/Pandas-Challenge/README.md

 The Jupyter Notebook was developed to address the task of analyzing data for the Heroes of Pymoli fantasy game.

 My three observable trends based on Heroes of Pymoli data:
 1. Of the 576 players, the overwhelming majority are male (84%).
-The balance of players spread between female (14%) and other / non-disclosed individuals (2%).
+The balance of players are spread between female (14%) and other / non-disclosed individuals (2%).
 While I would have guessed a preponderance of male players, I did not expect the distribution to be so skewed.
 From the standpoint of planning for future business, it would be interesting to study trend shifts across the male / female/ other groups over the past decade.